cncf/wg-serverless/workflow/spec/extending.md

 }
 ```

-This workflow contains two Operation states with each calling a single function.
+This workflow contains two Operation tasks with each calling a single function.
 In the "extensions" array we can add our custom extension, let's say like this:

 ```json
 ...